cralo31/SONMF/README.md

 # Code
 The code has been divided into multiple ‘.txt’ subfiles, according to the corresponding sections in the manuscript.
 Each code subfile is independent from the rest except for the “code_Setup.txt” file.
 The first step is to run the “code_Setup.txt” file to install all the relevant packages to ensure the code runs properly.
 This file also provides some examples for the ‘MatrixFact’ package, which is an R package developed by the authors for the proposed method, along with other NMF methods compared in the manuscript.
 The ‘MatrixFact’ package can be downloaded at ‘cralo31/MatrixFact’ on Github.

 All results in the simulation sections are seeded and reproducible.
+In addition, all results regarding the ‘Altered Level of Consciousness’ dataset are seeded and reproducible.

-All results regarding the ‘Altered Level of Consciousness’ dataset are seeded and reproducible.
+Note that since the remaining triage note datasets are not available publicly, part of the manuscript is not fully reproducible.
+However, all the remaining datasets utilize the same analysis pipeline as the “Altered Level of Consciousness” dataset.
+Therefore, the provided code and dataset is sufficient for general reproducibility of our manuscript.